epfl-ada/ada-2021-project-fadalbazooka/README.md

 We also face a language issue.
 The word "gay" (for example) is included in many quotes that are not relevant here, like :
 "Desh bhakti ko bhi kosa jaata ho, aisa mahaul ban **gaya** hai, (there is an atmosphere in the country where even gestures of nationalism and patriotism are abused)"

-2) Compute the figures we are interested in - Goal : by ../..
+2) Compute the sentiment analysis and assess the validity of our data - Goal : by 03/10

 ...

-3) Make the interactive maps we are interested in - Goal : by ../..
+3) Compute the figures we are interested in and answer our research questions - Goal : by 10/12

 ...

+4) Make the interactive maps we are interested in - Goal : by 17/12

+...

-4) Build the website - Goal : by ../..
+5) Build the website and make the data story - Goal : by 17/12

 ...